FAMILY MEDIATION

 You may be eligible for the £500 government voucher scheme which can be used towards mediation - link here: Mediation Voucher Scheme

-However, I am unable to accept voucher scheme applicants until 2026.
+However, I am unable to accept voucher scheme applicants at present.

 -